SteelSeries Arctis Nova Pro Wireless Xbox Multi-System Gaming Headset (Xbox & PC / Switch + Bluetooth)

 Products with discounts that might interest you

-- Trust Roha II On-Ear USB Headset
+- Trust Roha II Wireless Headset 24h

 - IKT Bluetooth Earbuds 5.3, 50H playtime